hazelcast/hazelcast-docker/README.md

 Finally, login to your OpenShift Web Administration UI.
 You should see your new Hazelcast template and start creating a Hazelcast cluster by filling the parameters according to your needs.

-For detailed information please see our blogpost at http://blog.hazelcast.com/openshift/.
+For detailed information please see our blog post at http://blog.hazelcast.com/openshift/.

 # Hazelcast Docker Image Links